 Signal (dBm): WAN Health will report the LTE uplink's signal strength in dBm.

-We do reverse look up to the next hop IP address which will give us which ISP the uplink belongs to.
+We do a reverse lookup to the next-hop IP address which will give us which ISP the uplink belongs to.
 Alternatively, the Security Appliance > Appliance Status > Uplink tab status page would show the ISP.
-If the lookup is failing, it will show “unknown”.
+If the lookup is failing, it will show “unknown.”

-Current Loss and Latency statistics are measured based on the responses we receive on the connectivity testing IP address configured on the Security Appliance > Traffic Shaping > Uplink Statistics page.
-By default, the IP address set is 126.96.36.199.
-For changing it to different destination, you can set addresses on the Traffic Shaping page.
+Current loss and latency statistics are measured based on the responses we receive on the connectivity testing IP address configured on the Security Appliance > Traffic Shaping > Uplink Statistics page.
+By default, the IP address is set to 22.214.171.124.
+To change it for a different destination, you can set addresses on the Traffic Shaping page.
 For more information on configuring uplink statistics, please check our Traffic Shaping Settings document.

-If there are tracked web applications set to be monitored on the Insight > Web Application Performance > Monitor tab, this data will be used to determine if the Application is performing poorly due to poor performance on the WAN uplink.
+If there are tracked web applications set to be monitored on the Insight > Web Application Performance > Monitor tab, this data will be used to determine if the application is performing poorly on the WAN uplink.

 If the performance score is less than 80% of its threshold, Insight will flag the application as “Affected.”
 From the WAN Health page, it will be easy to determine if the application performance is degraded due to a WAN uplink with Poor Performance or not.
 A Poor Performance indication could be caused by packet loss or high latency.

-If the WAN shows no sign of issues, we can then check on the Web Application Performance page for that particular Application.
-This will give more detail as to whether any issues are reported on the LAN side or the Server side.
-For more information on web application performance, check our our main Meraki Insight document.
+If the WAN shows no sign of issues, we can then check on the Web Application Performance page for that particular application.
+This will give more detail as to whether any issues are reported on the LAN side or the server-side.
+For more information on web application performance, check our main Meraki Insight document.

 Recently updated(date updated)